 - Add desired vegetables and toppings

-- Either enjoy immediately or keeps for up to a several hours
+- Either enjoy immediately or keeps covered in the fridge for up to a day

 - pine nuts